cristiklein/simpy/docs/api_reference/simpy.core.rst

     .. autoattribute:: now
     .. autoattribute:: active_process

-    .. method:: start(generator)

-        Start a new process from *generator*.
-Alias of :meth:`process`.

     .. method:: process(generator)

-        Return a new :class:`~simpy.events.Process` instance for *generator*.
+        Create a new :class:`~simpy.events.Process` instance for *generator*.

     .. method:: timeout(delay, value=None)

         Return a new :class:`~simpy.events.Timeout` event with a *delay* and, optionally, a *value*.

-    .. method:: suspend()

-        Alias of :meth:`event()`.
-Yielding this event suspends a process until another process triggers the event.

     .. method:: event()

         Return a new :class:`~simpy.events.Event` instance.
+Yielding this event suspends a process until another process triggers the event.

     .. method:: all_of(events)